Skip to content

 Everything posted by HarleyEarl

-4. HarleyEarl posted a post in a topic in The Lounge
+4. HarleyEarl posted a topic in The Lounge

 Did you know that originally rubber for tires was white?
 And that vulcanization of rubber (carbon added) created the black as we now know tires?
 They first used the new black rubber on the treads creating the whitewall.
 Here's a little history: http://carsatlarge.com/2007/01/tires-never...te-subject.html